bdantas/make-portable/README.md

 4. Use the wrapper script as you'd use the application

 # Usage example
-Main reason I created this script is so that I can build the newest mpv media player on my personal laptop, then run it on my digital media player, which uses an extremely ancient GNU/Linux OS.
-So I'll use mpv as an example.
+Main reason I created this script is so that I can build the newest mpv media player on my personal laptop then run it on my digital media player (which uses an extremely ancient GNU/Linux OS).
+So I'll use mpv as an example:

 1. Build newest mpv from source on my laptop, install it, make sure it works and is in my PATH
 2. Run this command on my laptop: `$ make-portable mpv`